James Burton conducts the VSO: Music director candidate takes on the VSO Chorus as well

 “I’ve worked with lots of different choruses in different guises and the symphony orchestra as a partner to an orchestra, I believe, expands what an orchestra can do artistically,” he said.
 “And certainly, when you have a resident musical partner like that, you can explore different works.
 You don’t just have to do Beethoven’s Ninth Symphony or Verdi Requiem once every few years, you can actually start to explore some of the other very interesting repertoire which is written for chorus and orchestra.”

-“from despair… Light!” commissioned by the VSO from Taylor, a Middlebury College music professor, certainly fills that bill (see sidebar).
+“from despair… Light!” commissioned by the VSO from Taylor, a Middlebury College music professor, certainly fills that bill.

 “There’s sort of a tranche of hymn singing, more from the gospel tradition, which is featured in Matthew’s piece,” Burton said.
 “And the Vaughan Williams, as much as the poetry was avant-garde of its time and had such a searching quality, the choral writing is standard turn-of-the-20th century nature, so it’s familiar.”